-The technical stewards must be notified of all engine changes and therefore know at all times which engine is in current use.
+The technical stewards must be notified of all engine changes and therefore always know which engine is in current use.

 The number of engines that may be used during each event is only limited by the "permitted number".
 Each engine must be sealed by the technical stewards before it may be used during an event.